 Do you have a pre-existing medical condition?
 Find out if you can get travel insurance.

-This article will take a look at the conditions that are and are not normally covered by travel insurance and how to go about obtaining cover for a pre-existing medical condition.

-Current version

-Do you have a pre-existing medical condition?
-Find out if you can get travel insurance.

 This article will take a look at the conditions that are normally covered by travel insurance and how to get covered for a pre-existing medical condition.